Dpdl-io/Dpdl-sample-Apps/DpdlEmbeddedJsMandelbrotFractal.md

-## DpdlEmbeddedJsMandelbrotFractal - Dpdl sample console app that renders a Mandelbrot Fractal
+## DpdlEmbeddedJsMandelbrotFractal - sample console app that renders a Mandelbrot Fractal

 Dpdl example code that renders a Mandelbrot Fractal within the console via an 'embedded code section' in JavaScript.